trbs/bucky/README.rst

 Process Names
 -------------

-If the py-setproctitle_ module is installed Bucky will use it to set user readable process names.
-This will make the child processes of Bucky easier to identify.
+If the py-setproctitle_ module is installed Bucky2 will use it to set user readable process names.
+This will make the child processes of Bucky2 easier to identify.
 Please note that this is completely optional.

 To install py-setproctitle_ run::